Sedation Dentistry - Upper Kirby, TX

-At West U Dental Smiles, Dr. Neda Dodig and her team are dedicated to helping every patient receive the dentistry services they need free from stress, pain, or anxiety.
+At West U Dental Smiles near Upper Kirby, Dr. Neda Dodig and her team are dedicated to helping every patient receive the oral care services they need free from stress, pain, or anxiety, through sedation dentistry.
 While we strive to create a welcoming environment for every patient we see, our team understands this is not always enough to help patients who experience severe dental sensitivity or anxiety.
 Dr. Dodig has training in dental sedation, and we also work with Dr. Khaldoun Katma who has advanced certification to offer intravenous (IV) sedation.
 Keep reading or contact our team to find out more.

 Oral Conscious Sedation